eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 ## 1. Create a reference vehicle model with DTDL

-In this section, you will be learning how to create a reference vehicle model with DTDL.
-DTDL is used to define a digital twin model of a vehicle, and its capabilities.
+In this section, you will learn how to create a reference vehicle model with DTDL.
+DTDL is used to define a digital twin model of a vehicle and its capabilities.

-Under the {repo-root-dir}/digital-twin-model/dtdl directory, contains sample DTDL files to describe our sample in-vehicle digital twin model.
-Our sample in-vehicle digital twin model consists of an airbag seat massager, camera, human machine interface (HMI), HVAC, and an on-board diagnostics (OBD).
+The `{repo-root-dir}/digital-twin-model/dtdl` directory contains sample DTDL files which describe our sample in-vehicle digital twin model.
+This model consists of an airbag seat massager; camera; human machine interface (HMI); heating, ventilation, and air conditioning (HVAC) system; and an on-board diagnostics (OBD).

 To simplify, this tutorial will guide you in creating a digital twin vehicle model with HVAC and HMI systems.